The Just Come

 “Now Jason,” the imposter said once the room completed its transition, “look closely and tell me if this is a hallucination.”

 Or rather she changed.

 I could do nothing but stare as the last of the changes finished.
 The mirror was no longer a mirror, but a window to another world.
-On one side–my side–I stood, gaping in fear in a perfectly, normal, lit bathroom while on the other side–its side–a shadowy, young woman with wavy hair flowing down just past its shoulders, bared its fangs in a malevolent grin, in decrepit bathroom.
+On one side–my side–I stood, gaping in fear in a perfectly, normal, lit bathroom while on the other side–its side–a shadowy, young woman with wavy hair flowing down just past its shoulders, bared its fangs in a malevolent grin, in a decrepit bathroom.

-It was like a very poorly done “Spot the Difference” game where each side was the opposite of the other.
+It was like a very poorly done “Spot the Difference” game where each side was the complete opposite of the other.

 “Like this?” she whispered, drawing closer to the mirror.

 I didn’t think twice.
 I scrambled away from the sink until my back hit the wall.
 I didn’t even notice the pain.

 “This isn’t real…This isn’t real…This isn’t real!”
 I stuttered, over and over and over again.
 There was no way something like this was happening.
 It was impossible.

 The girl–the thing–drew closer, pressing her head against the glass, her grin growing wider.

 “Keep telling yourself that, Jason,” she said.
 “Keep blaming the pills.
 After all, it can’t be like I’m real.
 Now can it?”
 She slowly tilted her head to the side.
 “It can’t be like I’m able to be in the same place as you.”
 At the word ‘you’, the lights flickered out, plunging the room into darkness.
 Goosebumps ran along my skin and my hair stood on end as the temperature plummeted several degrees.
 Before I could understand what was happening, the lights flickered back on.